demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 **Note:** Make sure the neccessary permissions and roles are applied to the application and to the user.

-### Example for [Microsoft Graph User integration](https://xsoar.pan.dev/docs/reference/integrations/microsoft-graph-user) configuration using a self-deployed and authorization code flow
+### Example for configuring [Microsoft Graph User integration](https://xsoar.pan.dev/docs/reference/integrations/microsoft-graph-user) using a self-deployed and authorization code flow

 1. In Microsoft Azure portal, create a new app registration.
    1. Select **App registrations** -> **New registration**.